 Classes go to the library for 30 minutes each week.
 Library visits begin with a story or library skills games led by our library clerk.
 These games reinforce how to care for books and how libraries work.
 We also discuss how books are arranged in the library using the Dewey Decimal System.

 All students participate in the “California Young Reader Medal Award” program.
 Each year, a committee of librarians and teachers select a few children’s books for review.
 These books are then read to the students.
 The students vote on their favorite book at the end of those five weeks.
 The author of the winning book receives recognition, letting them know that children in California liked their book the best.
 Children look forward to each spring, when they get to vote for their favorite book.

-We do our best to make sure that our library carries books that children not only want to read, but we also point them in the direction of books that help develop critical thinking.
+We do our best to make sure that our library carries books not just that children want to read, but also point them in the direction of books that help develop critical thinking and character skills.
 Our library collaborates with teachers and staff to encourage students to develop a lifelong love for reading.